ethereum/ethereum-org-website/src/content/developers/tutorials/run-node-raspberry-pi/index.md

 Now you need to wait for the blockchain to be synced.
 In the case of Eth 1.0 This will take a few days depending on several factors but you can expect up to about 5-7 days.

-If you are running the Eth2 Topaz tesnet you can expect 1-2 days of Beacon chain synchronization time.
+If you are running the consensus layer Prater tesnet you can expect 1-2 days of Beacon chain synchronization time.
 Remember that you will need to setup the validator later in order to start the staking process.
 [How to run the Eth 2.0 validator](/developers/tutorials/run-node-raspberry-pi/#validator)

 ## Monitoring dashboards {#monitoring-dashboards}